 To download a more detailed explanation, as well as application instructions, please click the links below.
 Not sure about applying but just have some questions?
 Email Kaitlin (firstname.lastname@example.org) or Jess (email@example.com) or call the office at 435.259.2326.

 This internship experience focuses on working as an educator with our youth programs in the Garden.
 Click the link above for a detailed description and how to apply.
-Two positions are available beginning May, 27th 2014 and ending November 21st, 2014.
+Two positions are available beginning May 27th, 2014 and ending November 21st, 2014.
 Questions?
-Contact Kaitlin Harris, Program Manager, at firstname.lastname@example.org.
+Contact Kaitlin Harris, Program Manager

-This internship experience focuses on preserving, processing, and working with garden produce in our farm-to-table kitchen.
+This internship experience focuses on working in the Garden.
 Click the link above for a detailed description and how to apply.
-Position begins May 27th and ends November 21st.
+Position beings May 27th and ends November 21st..
 Questions?
-Contact Jess Oldham, Garden Manager, at firstname.lastname@example.org
+Contact Jess Oldham, Garden Manager

 What past interns are saying…

 “My experience at YGP was an amazing learning opportunity.
 In a short period of time I learned so much about starting plants in a greenhouse and planting all sorts of different vegetables.
 It wasn’t just an experience in gardening, it was an experience working in a community and helping others out. “- Jenni Muszynski